Product Licensing Agreement: Everything You Need to Know

 - By granting the person a license, marketing and manufacturing costs are cut for the launch of a new product, and the royalties yield direct profits.
 Moreover, the licensor has added value to a product that will turn into more sales.

-For an easier licensing process, you can use the service of a license firm or agent.
+For an easier licensing process, you can use the service of a licensed firm or agent.
 A licensing professional helps with such matters as:

 - Contract negotiations